tjoyner/ofvioletsandlicorice/chapter10.md

 <br/> <br/> <br/>
 <!-- Page 78 -->

-To be punctual for the plane's 5:20 PM arrival, Daniel had asked Luciano to pick him up at the *Savona* at 10, so they'd have plenty of time.
+To be punctual for the plane's 5:20 pm arrival, Daniel had asked Luciano to pick him up at the *Savona* at 10, so they'd have plenty of time.
 The evening before he had eaten in the hotel with Amalia, who had promised to bring Flop to Ginotta.

 "He'll guard it, you'll see..."